 Superannuation Funds & Superannuation Clearing Houses – Information for the lodgement and/or payment of superannuation including but not limited to contact information, employee information, bank details.

-Workforce Guardian – Information necessary in obtaining HR assistance including but not limited to contact information, employee information, payroll information, process information.
+Workforce Industrial Relations Service Providers – Information necessary in obtaining HR assistance including but not limited to contact information, employee information, payroll information, process information.

 We use a number of applications in our business to make our business, and yours, run more efficiently.
 We take the security of our data, and yours, very seriously and have strong protocols in place to keep information secure.
 The applications we use in our business includes but is not limited to: